Kevi2217/Bachelors-Project---Repository/README.md

 # Bachelors-Project---Repository
-This is the repository for the Bachelor's project
+This is the repository for the AAU Bachelor's project about Statistical Analysis and Forecasting of Electricity Prices

 ****
 ## Group members: